The Select (album): Critical reception and commercial performance

-The Select received widespread acclaim from critics.
+The Select received acclaim from critics.
 No Depression called Myers "a generational talent," while MusicRow praised his authentic storytelling.
-Billboard highlighed Myers as Country Rookie of the Month in January 2025, citing his blend of influences and old-soul maturity.
+Billboard highlighted Myers as Country Rookie of the Month in January 2025, citing his blend of influences and old-soul maturity.

-Reviewers noted the record's emotional authenticity and musical variety.
 Holler described "Drunk Love" as a "bewitching tune," and praised the album's lyrical sophistication.
 Country Central emphasized Myers' versatility, pointing to the contrast between songs like "Thought It Was Love" and "Too Far Gone" as proof of his depth as both a performer and writer.

-Upon release, the album debuted strongly on streaming platforms, earning over nine million streams per week by early 2025.
-By March, tracks like "I Thought It Was Love" had become viral smashes, reaching over 2.2 million weekly global streams.
-Myers' career streaming total surpassed 230 million within the album's release window.
+The album earned over nine million streams per week by early 2025.
+By March 2025, tracks like "I Thought It Was Love" had reached over 2.2 million weekly global streams.